linagora/obm-deploy/docs/install.md

 It is known to work with all Linux or BSD Flavors (including OSX).

 First, you need to ensure that python2 with virtualenv and pip support is installed on your system.

+Python-dev|Python-devel will also be needed on Debian/Ubuntu based distros.

 Please refer to your OS documentation.

 ### Fork the repo using github
 I don't need to explain that.